 The Governance Board consists of the Senior Pastor and eight voting members (at least four elders).
-Each Governance Board member serves for four years; terms are scheduled so that two members rotate off the Board each year.
-Several months before the new fiscal year begins, if there will be a vacancy, the Board asks the church membership for nominations to the Board.
+Each Governance Board member serves for three years, and may be nominated for one second consecutive term.
+Several months before the new fiscal year begins, if there will be a vacancy, the Board asks the church membership for nominations.
 The Board considers the nominees, and invites them into a detailed selection process.
 The Board then recommends their choices to the church membership for their affirmation.
 The Board votes each year to elect a Chairman.
 A non-voting secretary is appointed to the Board.

 What functions do Elders have as part of the Governance Board?

 In addition to general Board responsibilities, Elders will shepherd by taking responsibility to:

 Maintain doctrinal purity among all ministry entities directly related to PV and encourage sound doctrine among all attendees.